An explanation of Mondrian's oeuvre by Michael Sciam

 Unity of nature and mankind

 An infinite physical disproportion exists between the human dimension and that of the natural universe.
-In certain situations, however, they can assume equivalent value for human awareness and reach an ideal equilibrium taking into account the rationale both of mankind and of nature.
+In certain situations, however, they can assume equivalent value for human awareness and reach an ideal equilibrium taking into account the rationale both of mankind and of nature without, of course, forgetting that human beings are a part of nature.

 Environmental issue